neofutur/heatmapbot/README.md

 you can test the current alpha version of the bot on the #bot channel on the neoskills discord server : join with this link : https://discord.gg/X84Uvf

+ the generateheatmap folder contains the puppeteer code used to generate the bitcoinwisdom agregated heatmap screenshot